david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 In this section, you will convert an FP32 model suitable for running on a CPU.

+Note: Remember to setup the environment variables when logging in, changing users, or launching a new terminal.
+    `source /opt/intel/openvino/bin/setupvars.sh`

 1. Make a directory for the FP32 SqueezeNet Model:

     `mkdir ~/squeezenet1.1_FP32`